Liangyu5wu/Liangyu5wu.github.io/content/event/2025_05_14_itk_Week/index.md

   country: Switzerland

 summary: Data Transmission Tests
-abstract: 'This 15-minute talk presents some test results from the GBCR3 conducted recently in the SLAC EPP lab, and discusses several potential bugs that may require attention.'
+abstract: 'This 15-minute talk presents some test results from the GBCR3 conducted recently in the SLAC EPP lab, especially some retiming mode function tests.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.